ChaoticWalrus/Tutorials/07.Lesson_InductiveReasoning/Invariants/README.md

 This time we make sure that there is enough money in the bank to pay all users in case everybody wants to withdraw their funds.

-> :bulb: Note that this invariant covers the previous one - if `totalFunds` is greater or equal to the sum of all users' balances, it's in particular greater or equal to any specific user's balance.
+> :bulb: Note that this invariant covers the previous one - if `totalFunds` is greater that or equal to the sum of all users' balances, in particular it's greater than or equal to any specific user's balance.

 - [ ] Run the invariant `totalFunds_GE_to_sum_of_all_funds` to see the results.